mialkin/docs/csharp/covariance-and-contravariance.md

 ### Interfaces

 A covariant interface allows its methods to return instances of less derived types than those specified in the interface.

+At the time a covariant interface is defined, we do not know what type of object will be returned in its method.

+The `out` keyword in the interface definition indicates that this interface will be covariant

 #### Example 1